stuartnlevy/imcindex/README.md

     python3  lsf2html.py  -doit

+This will run rclone to scan the filesystem, and then reprocess its output.

+You may get a web-browser prompt to refresh rclone's authentication.
+You'll need to log in with the same Google account that you used to create the "Client ID" etc. above -- since that was created without going through the formal publication/approval process, it's a private Client ID.
+Google Drive won't let anyone else authenticate to it.

-By default, it will run rclone (you might get a prompt to refresh rclone's authentication), and then write output to **imcindex**.*YYYY-MM-DD*.csv and .html
+lsf2html will write output to **imcindex**.*YYYY-MM-DD*.csv and .html

+(You could instead run, say, **python3 lsf2html.py -o currentimc** to get non-date-stamped files named **currentimc.csv** and **currentimc.html**.)

 For other options and advice, run with -h: